alan-turing-institute/data-training-for-bioscience/README.md

 - [x] Draft a proposal collaboratively to define the scope of this project
 - [x] Set up the repository to develop this project openly
-- [x] Define scope and stakeholders for the project (help develop a project charter)
+- [x] Define the scope and stakeholders for the project (help develop a project charter)
-- [x] Identify potential contributors of this project at the Turing
+- [x] Identify potential contributors to this project at the Turing
-- [x] Identify potential contributors of this project at the Crick
+- [x] Identify potential contributors to this project at the Crick
 - [x] Define the common vision, mission and target audience
 - [x] Host meetings with all stakeholders to discuss
   - The initial plans, project charter and goals
-  - Agree on the best way to colleborate and communicate
+  - Agree on the best way to collaborate and communicate
-  - Monthly update and feedback on the development (align expectations)
+  - Monthly updates and feedback on the development (align expectations)
 - [x] Identify potential contributors from the wider research community
-  - Other institutes, projects and people with vested interest
+  - Other institutes, projects and people with a vested interest

 ### Development Tasks